IsaacEhuan/POO-Project/documentation/Binnacle.md

 Translation of the documents and recording of the video to reach the final version of the first deliverie.

 ## 30/10/21
+Team members have a meting via Microsoft Teams to keep wprking on the project and to discuss some conflicto related to the project.